VISmodding/VIS-DMG-2.0/README.md

 ![image](images/01_PB_popul.png)

 **IMPORTANT FIX for mainboard v2.0 (this fix, to lower the noise, will be added in coming soon new 2 layers version)** Solder a 220 pF capacitor in parallel R70 as shown in the following image.
 This capacitor improves the loop stability of the boost U3 and practically you will have extremely low noise.
-In addition, add 200uF cap in parallel to C74.
+In addition, add 220uF cap as shown in the image.
 I ensure you that you never heard a so silent Gameboy.

 ![image](images/feeedforward_cap_new.png)